If you love Thai cuisine, you’re going to DIG this Thai chicken soup recipe!

 Red Curry Paste – is usually made up of red chilies, garlic, red bell pepper, ginger, and onions with various warming spices.

-Sugar – Use erythritol (a keto friendly sugar substitute) to keep this dish as low carb as possible.
+Sugar – Use erythritol (a keto friendly sugar substitute) to keep this dish as a low carb chicken soup as possible.

 Chicken Breast or Thighs: use frozen or fresh!
 If you don’t have time to make chicken, buy a rotisserie chicken and make a Thai rotisserie chicken soup!